starryxoxo/sc-web/src/site/notes/Misc/Contributor's Guide.md

 # Contributor's Guide
 This guide provides an overview of best practices to follow when editing pages on SC Web.

->[!abstract]- This page in a nutshell
+>[!example]- This page in a nutshell
->Avoid removing, vandalizing, misusing content.
-Follow the editing syntax, and don't spam edits in Edit Page.
+>Avoid removing, vandalizing, and misusing content.
+Follow the editing syntax and don't spam edits with Edit Page.

 ***